TagSoup/tagsoup.github.com/source/_posts/2012-03-09-i-see-you-getusermedia.markdown

 			}
 		}
 ```
 I know I'm calling this a bit wrong later in the code, but that's ok.
 This isn't production ready, for a client, or well groomed yet.
+It's a rough demo.
 But, let's break down the function.
-We passing one argument, supportObjectFit.
+We are passing one argument, supportObjectFit.
 This comes from an Opera Specific CSS property called `object-fit`.
-It has to do with setting proper ratios etc... [read more about it here][5].
+It has to do with setting proper ratios of placed elements (video, canvas etc).
+[Read more about it here][5].

 Next we have out success and fail callbacks for later: